 The Conservancy and partners developed an innovative approach to the problem: Super Suckers.
 True to their name, the Super Suckers are giant, barge-mounted vacuum cleaners that hoover invasive algae off the reef.
 For Kāne‘ohe Bay, the Super Suckers are a game changer: over 250,000 pounds of invasive algae have been removed from more than 20 acres of reef.
 The goal is to clear the entire north end of the bay of the worst invasive algae by 2015.

 Nursing Corals to Health in Florida and USVI

 Five miles off the coast of the Florida Keys, rows and rows of concrete blocks sit in what looks like a giant chess competition on the ocean floor.
 Atop each block rests a pedestal, and atop each pedestal sits a pinkie-sized piece of Acropora cervicornus – or staghorn coral.

 This innovative nursery and restoration strategy was mostly a theory a decade ago – could corals be grown and transplanted successfully?

-In partnership with NOAA and others, The Conservancy, has grown over 30,000 staghorn and elkhorn corals in eight nurseries along the Florida Keys.
-In 2012 we transplanted over 10,000 of the corals to new sites in waters around Florida and the U.S. Virgin Islands as part of the largest restoration project of its kind.
+In partnership with NOAA, The Nature Conservancy and our restoration partners have grown tens of thousands of staghorn and elkhorn corals in nurseries along the Florida Keys and in the U.S. Virgin Islands.
+Since 2004, a total of over 14,000 corals have been outplanted to site in waters around Florida and the U.S. Virgin Islands as part of the largest restoration project of its kind.